 Joint Formulas ranging from maintenance support, to moderate and strong support

 An important consideration to take into account is that the horse is a grazer by nature, and during the summer months of plenty, pasture may provide many horses with more nutrition.
-Because feeding materials change fairly drastically due to colder temperatures, Grogan suggests that nutritional adjustments be made to meet their dietary needs.
+Because feeding materials change fairly drastically due to colder temperatures.
+Nutritional adjustments be made to meet their dietary needs.
 In addition, he points out that horses confined to stalls for prolonged periods of time during inclement weather may also experience psychological stress that can affect digestive health.

 Focus and Calming Formulas